Visas and immigration

 The Academic Technology Approval Scheme (ATAS) is designed to provide additional security checks on students who study certain science and engineering courses.
 The scheme is managed by the ATAS Team based at the Foreign and Commonwealth Office (FCO).

 Your offer letter will tell you if your programme requires an ATAS certificate.
 You will need to apply if you:

-- you've limited leave to remain in the UK eg as a dependant, as a short term student, as a Tier 1, 2, 4 or 5 visa holder, or you are an asylum seeker or refugee, and;
+- you've limited leave to remain in the UK eg as a dependant, as a student or work visa holder, or you are an asylum seeker or refugee, and;

 - you're studying certain science and technology subjects at a postgraduate level (including most integrated Masters courses such as MEng, MPhys, MSci).

 If you have indefinite leave to remain in the UK or you're the family member of an EEA national you don't require ATAS clearance.

 The average time for the FCO to process ATAS clearance applications is currently six weeks.
 If it has been more than six weeks since you applied for clearance, please email email@example.com and include your student ID number, ATAS application date, and ATAS application reference number in your email.

 The ATAS team will sometimes email applicants for additional information.
 Remember to check your email account regularly and respond promptly with the requested details.